Oak-and-Beech/user-sync-for-klaviyo/README.md

 See [developer information](https://oakandbeech.com/user-sync-for-klaviyo-developer-information/)

 ### Changelog
+*1.2.0* 29/06/2024 - Added support for Klaviyo bulk API for faster syncing.
 *1.1.0* 29/10/2023 - Updated plugin to support adding additional properties to events and profiles with filters.
 Added an action to manually call create and update profile functions.

 *1.0.0* 15/04/2023 - Initial release of the plugin